-Any surface that contains a Möbius band, or, strictly speaking, a subset that is homeomorphic to the Möbius band.
-On a non-orientable surface, there's no way to consistently define the notions of "right" and "left" and anything that is slid around a non-orientable surface will come back to its starting point as a mirror image.
+A non-orientable surface is any surface that contains a Möbius band, or, strictly speaking, a subset that is homeomorphic to the Möbius band.
+On a non-orientable surface, there's no way to consistently define the notions of 'right' and 'left' and anything that is slid around a non-orientable surface will come back to its starting point as a mirror image.

 A non-orientable surface can't be embedded (i.e. mapped one-to-one) in three-space but can be immersed (mapped locally but not globally) there.